FreePYQ logoFreePYQ

 Explanation:

 The magnetic field strength (B) at the center of a circular coil is given by B = (μ₀NI)/(2r), where N is the number of turns.
 Increasing N while keeping current (I) and radius (r) constant directly increases B proportionally.
-Thus, the field becomes n times larger than for a single turn.
+So, the field becomes n times larger than for a single turn.
 Option A is correct.
 Options B, C, and D incorrectly describe the relationship between turns and field strength.

 Question 6